Love Devotion Surrender: Tour

-A ten city tour was done to promote the album during late summer of 1973, just after the summer Mahavisnu Orchestra tour.
+A ten-city tour was done to promote the album during late summer of 1973, just after the summer Mahavishnu Orchestra tour.
 Each of the ten concerts lasted nearly three hours.
 The September 1st concert in Chicago was broadcast, and is easily available in its entirety.
 The band featured McLaughlin and Santana on guitar with Larry Young on keyboards, Doug Rauch on bass, Billy Cobham on drums and Armando Peraza on percussion.
 Just as the album itself, it consisted mostly of Coltrane covers, but also played was Cobham's "Taurian Matador."
 In contrast to the mixed reviews given the studio album, the reception of the live shows was almost universally ecstatic.

 Remix

 In 2001, Bill Laswell, responsible for remixes of albums by Bob Marley and Miles Davis, mixed and remixed excerpts of Santana's Illuminations and Love Devotion Surrender, on an album called Divine Light.